Social regulation project takes off in two Nunavik communities

 “Everyone has the best of intentions, but they’re working in silos,” MacKinnon told Kativik Regional Government meetings Sept.
 14. “When we work together, we achieve so much more.”

-In Puvirnituq, for example, Saqijuaq has tapped into existing social services, offering financial or human resources support to youth protection, Piatsiaq, the Saturviit Inuit Women’s Association of Nunavik and the community’s new men’s group, which was established earlier this year.
+In Puvirnituq, for example, Saqijuq has tapped into existing social services, offering financial or human resources support to youth protection, Piatsiaq, the Saturviit Inuit Women’s Association of Nunavik and the community’s new men’s group, which was established earlier this year.

 Justice and correctional system just aren’t equipped to evaluate and address the underlying causes of crimes, said MacKinnon, the region’s former police chief, and those systems rarely focus on the well-being of the accused or the victim.